Jose01000111/102.1-Disk_Layout_design/README.md

 🔹Minimal System: Single / with fewer partitions for simplicity

-## Part 3: Ensure /boot Meets Architecture Requirements:
+## 3️⃣: Ensure /boot Meets Architecture Requirements:

 I then focused on configuring the /boot partition to meet BIOS and UEFI requirements, including creating an EFI System Partition when needed for modern hardware.